 - 1. Brake Pedal is located on the left side of the cockpit.
 Application of the brake will provide braking to the drive line. - 2.
-Auxiliary Steering Switch (Optional) Should the engine or main steering pump fail, turn the auxiliary steering switch to the "ON" position, and bring the machine to a safe stop immediately, otherwise the auxiliary steering may become depleted.
-Switch "OFF" the auxiliary steering switch when it is not in use. - NEVER use the Auxiliary Steering for other than during EMERGENCY STOPPING. - 3.
+Auxiliary Steering Switch (Optional) should the engine or main steering pump fail, turn the auxiliary steering switch to the ON position, and bring the machine to a safe stop immediately, otherwise the auxiliary steering may become depleted.
+Switch OFF the auxiliary steering switch when it is not in use. - NEVER use the Auxiliary Steering for other than during EMERGENCY STOPPING. - 3.
 Engine Oil Pressure Warning Light (Optional) warns operator of low oil pressure in engine lubricating system.
 If warning light remains on for over 10 to 15 seconds, stop the engine immediately and determine cause. - 4.
-Auxiliary Steering Light (Optional) When turned "ON", indicates the Auxiliary Steering has been activated. - 5.
+Auxiliary Steering Light (Optional) when turned ON, indicates the Auxiliary Steering has been activated. - 5.
+Ether Starting Kit Control (Optional) is used in cold weather operations when difficulty in normal starting is encountered.
+To operate, refer to Section 4, under Cold Weather Starting. - 6.
+Light Toggle Switch (Optional) Lift up the switch to operate the head and tail lights. - 7.
+Hand Throttle (Optional) Pull lever out to override the accelerator pedal.
+When the desired engine speed is reached, turn the hand throttle lever one-quarter turn clockwise to lock.
+To return the engine speed to idle, turn the hand throttle control one-quarter turn counter-clockwise and push to it's closed position. - 8.
 Emergency Engine Stop (G.M.
 ONLY) is only to be used in case of an emergency.
-Misuse of this control may result in damage to the engine. - 6.
-Hand Throttle (Optional) is located to the left of the emergency engine stop control.
-Pull out to over-ride the accelerator pedal.
-When the desired engine speed is reached, pull out the hand throttle control and turn it one quarter turn clockwise to lock the engine speed at the desired setting.
-To return the engine speed to idle, turn the hand throttle control one-quarter turn counter-clockwise and push to its closed position. - 7.
-Parking Brake Lever to set the brake, pull up and back on the lever.
-This applies the brake located on the transmission output shaft.
-To release the brake, push the lever forward and down. - 8.
+Misuse of this control may result in damage to the engine. - 9.
 Oil Pressure Gauge indicates the oil pressure in the engine.
-Operating pressures are 10 to 25 P.S.I. minimum at low idle. - 9.
-Water Temperature Gauge indicates the engine water temperature: Under normal operating conditions, the gauge should register between 170° F and 185° F. - 10.
+Operating pressures are found in the rear of this manual. - 10.
+Water Temperature Gauge indicates the engine water temperature.
+Under normal operating conditions, the gauge should register between 170° F. and 185° F. - 11.
 Hourmeter shows the number of hours the engine has run.